nehanandi09/ninjaOne-client/readme.md

 ### Changes made:

+#### Accessibility Improvements

-- Enhanced semantic text hierarchy for better accessibility and readability.
+- Improved semantic text hierarchy for better readability and accessibility
-- Replaced `<div>` elements with `<button>` elements for improved accessibility
+- Replaced `<div>` with `<button>` elements
+- Added `aria-label` attributes where needed

+#### UI/UX
-- Improved Search, Filter, and Sort to work synchronously
+- Synchronized Search, Filter, and Sort functions for a smoother user experience
-- Used 'required' in input fields and removed error messages
-- Refactored code in DeviceModal to remove errors and improve code quality
+- Refactored `DeviceModal` component code for error removal and code quality enhancement
-- Fixed functionality for the 'x' button in Sort and Filter
-- Added a micro interactiom with the 'x' button in modals.
+- Added a microinteraction for the 'x' button within modal dialogs
-- Added `aria-label` for icon buttons, input fields, and everywhere necessary
-- Added focus states for input fields and to buttons
+- Introduced focus states for input fields and buttons to enhance UI

+#### Code Quality
+- Employed 'required' attribute for input fields, eliminating redundant error messages
-- Trimmed white spaces in forms, altered `system_name` to be posted to API after trimming and converting to uppercase
+- Trimmed form white spaces; transformed `system_name` to uppercase before API submission.
+This ensures that data values stay consistent throughout.

 ### Further improvements that can be made